-- In FY 2020 we noted the following recommendation which carried over to our FY 2021 assessment: - 9.
-Continue to monitor the remediation of critical and high vulnerabilities and identify a means to assign and track progress of timely remediation of vulnerabilities.
+3. Continue to monitor the remediation of critical and high vulnerabilities and identify a means to assign and track progress of timely remediation of vulnerabilities.

-D. Function 2B: Protect - Identity and Access Management
+C. Function 2B: Protect - Identity and Access Management

-The NRC's Identity and Access Management domain was determined to be a level 3 maturity level which according to DHS is not effective.
-NRC should consider addressing the following weaknesses in the agency's efforts to manage, measure, and optimize the Identity and Access Management domain and overall information security program more effectively:
+The NRC's Identity and Access Management domain was determined to be a level 3 maturity level which according to DHS is considered to be not effective.
+The NRC should consider addressing the following weaknesses in the agency's efforts to more effectively manage, measure, and optimize the Identity and Access Management domain and overall information security program: